MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/manage-cube-objects/create-a-cube-object.md

 This workflow sample demonstrates how to create a new cube object through the Modeling service and publish it through Library server.

-You want to create a new `Year, Category Analysis` cube object under the Public Objects folder in the Strategy Tutorial project.
+You want to create a new `Year, Category Analysis` cube object under the Public Objects folder in the MicroStrategy Tutorial project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info